geerlingguy/raspberry-pi-dramble/README.md

 ### Provisioning the Raspberry Pis

-Once all the Pis are booted, we'll run the
+Once all the Pis are booted, and you are able to log into them over the network via SSH, we'll run the `provision.yml` playbook to provision them (installing the appropriate software packages to run Drupal).

+TODO.

 ### Deploying Drupal to the Raspberry Pis

+After all the Raspberry Pis are provisioned, it's time to deploy our brand new Drupal 8 site to them!

 TODO.